addicteduser04/Audit_Intelligent/README.md

      - A Python script for model training and testing.
      - Two `.pkl` files storing trained models.
      - Two `.csv` files storing the predicted Y values.

-4. **Model Testing and Evaluation**
-   - Use `testmodel.py` to compare model performances and evaluate accuracy, precision, recall, and other metrics.
-   - Choose the best-performing model for your audit workflow.

 ---